Bogd Khan: After his death

 The government took control of the Bogd Khan's seal after his death according to the 26 November 1924 Constitution of the Mongolian People's Republic.

-It was proposed that Zhang Zuolin's domain (the Chinese "Three Eastern Provinces") take Outer Mongolia under its administration by the Bogda Khan and Bodo in 1922 after pro-Soviet Mongolian Communists seized control of Outer Mongolia.
+It was proposed that Zhang Zuolin's domain (the Chinese "Three Eastern Provinces") take Mongolia under its administration by the Bogda Khan and Bodo in 1922 after pro-Soviet Mongolian Communists seized control of Northern Mongolia.

 After his death, the Mongolian Revolutionary government, led by followers of the Soviet Communists, declared that no more reincarnations were to be found and established the Mongolian People's Republic.
-However, rumors about a reincarnation of the Jebtsundamba Khutuktu appeared in northern Mongolia in that same year.
+However, rumors about a reincarnation of the Jebtsundamba Khutuktu appeared in Mongolia in that same year.
 No traditional determination of the supposed incarnation was conducted.
 Another rumor appeared in 1925.
 In November 1926 the 3rd Great Khural of Mongolian People's Republic approved a special resolution that searches for reincarnations of the Bogd Gegen should not be allowed.
 A final prohibition was approved by the 7th Congress of the Mongolian People's Revolutionary Party and the 5th People's Great Khural in 1928.

 Nevertheless, the next reincarnation of Bogd Gegen was found in Tibet as a boy born in 1932 in Lhasa.
-This was not announced until the collapse of the USSR and democratic revolution in Mongolia.
-The 9th Jebtsundamba Khutughtu was formally enthroned in Dharamsala by Tenzin Gyatso, the 14th Dalai Lama in 1991, and in Ulaanbaatar in 1999.
+This was not announced until the dissolution of the Soviet Union and democratic revolution in Mongolia.
+The 9th Jebtsundamba Khutughtu was formally enthroned in Dharamsala by the 14th Dalai Lama in 1991, and in Ulaanbaatar in 1999.

-The Winter Palace of the Bogd Khan has been preserved and is a tourist attraction in Ulaanbaatar.
+The Green Palace, Yellow Palace, Brown Palace and White Palace were the four main residences in Urga, the capital.
+The Green Palace has been preserved and is a tourist attraction in Ulaanbaatar.